Kelsus/auto-sora-vids/README.md

 3. After deployment:
    - Set the `GoogleDriveServiceAccountSecret` value to the raw JSON of a Drive-enabled service account (scope: `https://www.googleapis.com/auth/drive.file`).
    - Update the `GDRIVE_FOLDER_ID` environment variable on the `GoogleDriveForwarderLambda` function with the target Drive folder ID.
+   - Create a SecureString parameter in AWS Systems Manager containing the Veo/Gemini service-account JSON, then redeploy with `--context veoCredentialsParameterName=/path/to/parameter`.
+The stack will pass the parameter name to the worker Lambda and grant it `ssm:GetParameter` permissions.
    - (Optional) Adjust the worker Lambda image (`infra/lambda_src/job_worker/Dockerfile`) to bundle codecs such as `ffmpeg` if you plan to run the pipeline end-to-end.
 4. Run the lightweight unit tests for the Lambda modules:
    ```bash